 Reach codes may be prescriptive or performance.
 Prescriptive codes require one or more specific energy efficiency measures, solar photovoltaic (PV), electric vehicle (EV), or battery storage.
 Performance Codes require a building to perform more efficiently based on accepted computer modeling and allow trade-offs between energy efficiency measures, solar PV, EV, or battery storage.

-Why is Santa Rosa exploring a Reach Code?
+Why did Santa Rosa explore a Reach Code?

 One of the items deemed a City Council tier 1 priority is the implementation of a Climate Action Plan.
 In order to implement a plan, the City has created the Climate Action Subcommittee (CAS), which is charged with providing guidance and oversight of the implementation and update of the City’s Municipal Climate Action Plan and the Community Climate Action Plan with a goal of reducing the local greenhouse gas emissions and ensuring long-term sustainability and resilience from climate change and its effects.

 One avenue to pursue that goals of a climate action plan is the reduction of burning of fossil fuels, including natural gas, in new developments and redevelopment of existing structures.
 In addition to reducing fossil fuels, all-electric buildings can be safer and healthier to work and are cost effective, especially when designed at the new construction stage.